 — May: Students present their group project at Final Presentations in May.
 Parents, community members, school leaders, partners, former Emerge participants, and other guests are invited to the final presentations to learn about the impact of the projects.

 Important note: Many students with other commitments (such as student-athletes, performing artists, etc.) ARE able to manage the time commitment for Emerge.
-However, if you are on a team or involved in an activity that also has strict attendance and meets on most Tuesday nights after 6 PM, you probably can’t do both the activity and Emerge.
-See Ms. Collins with questions about how this might work for your individual situation.
+However, if you are on a team or involved in an activity that also has strict attendance and meets on most Tuesday nights after 6:00pm, you probably can’t do both the activity and Emerge.
+Contact the Community Service Office with questions about how this might work for your individual situation.